While we don't see inflation running away, we think the balance of risks has shifted and investors should consider the portfolio implications.

 %, three-month moving average

-Once the more generous unemployment benefits expire, wage growth should be determined by the amount of slack in the labour market.
-Of the 22 million American jobs lost at the height of the pandemic, around 70% have been regained in just one year.
-A significant portion of the jobs that have not yet been regained are in the leisure and hospitality industry, which looks set to boom as restrictions are lifted.
-As a result, the remaining slack could be taken up relatively quickly.
-Job gains in leisure & hospitality should be helped by the recent rise in wages – with average hourly earnings 8% higher than they were in 2019.
-While higher hourly earnings is evidence of short-term pressure on wages, the quicker the remaining slack is absorbed the more likely it is that wage growth can be sustained.
+Now that the more generous unemployment benefits have expired, wage growth is more likely to be determined by the amount of slack in the labour market.
+Of the 22 million American jobs lost at the height of the pandemic, around three quarters of them have been regained in less than 18 months.
+A significant portion of the jobs that have not yet been regained are in the leisure and hospitality industry, which should boom once Covid is no longer impacting activity.

 Will fiscal and monetary policy prove to be the inflation game changer?